DevkraftTechnologies/marketing/case-studies/01-tire-claim-analysis.md

 **1. Hybrid AI Strategy**

 Combined specialized computer vision (YOLOv8 for defects) with general-purpose AI (GPT-5 for context and reasoning).
-This achieved 95% decision consistency vs. 70% manual baseline.
+This achieved 90% decision accuracy vs. 70% manual baseline.
 Matching the right AI tool to each task was critical.

 **2. Confidence-Based Escalation**